arthurrump/arthurrump.com/source/_drafts/how-to-hide-the-statusbar-in-landscape-on-uwp.md

 }
 ```

 Finally, where should we place this snippet?
 I want my entire application to behave this way, so I put the code to set this up in the `OnInitializeAsync()` method of the [Template 10](https://aka.ms/template10) BootStrapper.
 You can also choose to enable this functionality later in the runtime of your app.
-I'd recommend moving the event handler into it's own method, so the functionality can easily be disabled by unsubscribing the event:
+I'd recommend moving the event handler into its own method, so the functionality can easily be disabled by unsubscribing the event:

 ```csharp
 Window.Current.SizeChanged += HideStatusBarIfLandscape;
 Window.Current.SizeChanged -= HideStatusBarIfLandscape; // Disabling by unsubscribing
 ```

-Let's take back our valuable screen estate and hide that massive statusbar!
+In this case, you should also check for availability of the statusbar, before subscribing to the event.
+If the code inside the handler won't run anyway, subscribing is just unnecessary overhead.

+I think this little snippet of code belongs in almost every app, and I'll definitely use it in most of mine.

 *Thanks for reading!
 Enjoyed this post?
 Please share it with your friends using the buttons below!
 Have some questions?
 Comments can be found below too!
 And on a final note: grammar corrections are always welcome!
 English is not my primary language, but that's not a reason to don't learn how to use the language correctly.*